HomeMy WebLinkAbout1945-12-17 355

 Mr. Merriam instructed Mr. Garrity to proceed to have

-the necessary repairs made, and to have the bills presented
+I/ the necessary repairs made, and to have the bills presented

-to him and he will pay them as they. come in.
+to him and he will pay them as they come in.

 Mr. Sheldon moved that Mr. Garrity be authorized to

-Mr. Garrity retired at 7:40 p.m.
+Mr, Garrity retired at 7 :40 p.m.

-Colonel Barry said that the Munroe School had a
+Colonel Barry said that the Munroe School had a Munroe

-sprinkler leakage and so far as he was able to determine
+sprinkler leakage and so far as he was able to determine Sprinkler

 office has never been notified that the installation of

-the system had been cOnpleted.
+the system had been ccnpleted.

 Mr. Sheldon suggested that a letter be written to